Accreditation Team Invites Public CommentsPBSO

 CFA, P.O.
 Box 1489, Tallahassee, Florida 32302, or email to email@example.com .

-The Palm Beach County Sheriff’s Office Accreditation Program is under the command of Major John Prieschl, Professional Compliance Bureau.
-Major Prieschl said the assessment team is composed of law enforcement practitioners from similar agencies.
-The assessors will review written materials; interview individuals; and visit offices and other places where compliance can be witnessed.
-The CFA Assessment Team Leader is Frank Ruggiero, Tarpon Springs Police Department.
-Other team members are Jerry Rothman, St. Lucie County Sheriff’s Office, Keith Riddick, Florida Department of Law Enforcement, and Jeff White, Rockledge Police Department.
+The Palm Beach County Sheriff’s Office Accreditation Program is under the command of Colonel John Prieschl, Department of Professional Compliance.
+Colonel Prieschl said the assessment team is composed of law enforcement practitioners from similar agencies.
+The assessors will review written materials, interview individuals, and visit offices and other places where compliance can be witnessed.
+The CFA Assessment Team Leader is Matthew Fletcher, Naples Police Department.
+Other team members are Cody Whiddon, Clay County Sheriff’s Office; Charles Willdigg, Kissimmee Police Department; and LaFayetta Hodges, Ocala Police Department.

-Once the Commission’s assessors complete their review of the agency, they report back to the full Commission, which will then decide if the agency is to receive accredited status.
-The Palm Beach County Sheriff’s Office accreditation is for three years.
-Verification by the team that the Sheriff’s Office meets the Commission’s standards is part of a voluntary process to gain or maintain accreditation–a highly prized recognition of law enforcement professional excellence.
+Once the Commission’s assessors complete their review of the agency, they report to the full Commission, which will then decide if the agency is to receive accredited status.
+The Palm Beach County Sheriff’s Office accreditation is valid for three years.
+Verification by the team that the Sheriff’s Office meets the Commission’s standards is part of a voluntary process to gain or maintain accreditation – a highly prized recognition of law enforcement professional excellence.

-The Palm Beach County Sheriff’s Office was initially accredited by CFA in 2000, and received re-accredited status in 2003, 2006, 2009, and 2012.
-In 2015, the Sheriff’s Office was awarded accreditation with Excelsior status, representing 15 years of professionalism and excellence in Law Enforcement.
-This assessment represents the Palm Beach County Sheriff’s Office’s first re-accreditation as an Excelsior agency.
+The Palm Beach County Sheriff’s Office was initially accredited by CFA in 2000 and reaccredited in 2003, 2006, 2009, 2012, 2015, and 2018.
+In 2015 and 2018, the Sheriff’s Office was awarded accreditation with Excelsior status, representing over 15 years of professionalism and excellence in Law Enforcement.
+This assessment represents the Palm Beach County Sheriff’s Office’s third re-accreditation as an Excelsior agency.